abhineetsharma/Simple-Array-List-implementation/Readme.txt

 will receive a grade of F for the course for any additional offense.”

-[Date: 5/8/2017]
+[Date: 6/8/2017]

 -----------------------------------------------------------------------

-Provide justification for Data Structures used in this assignment in term of Big O complexity (time and/or space)
+Provide justification for Data Structures used in this assignment in

 Insert into the Array are complexity O(n)
-IndexOf use binary search and in case of multiple occurrence of a element the index moves to wards the first occurrence of the number
+IndexOf uses binary search and in case of multiple occurrence of a element the index moves to wards the first occurrence of the number
-(time complexity Average case: log n). remove uses the indexOf to search the element and remove.
+(time complexity Average case for binary search is: log n). remove uses the indexOf to search the element and remove.
 -----------------------------------------------------------------------